GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_debugging/index.md

 Refresh the page, open the popup and click the green box.
 Nothing happens...

 If you go to the Extensions Management page the **Errors** button will not appear.
-This is because only runtime errors, `console.warning` and, `console.error` are recorded on the Extensions Management Page.
+This is because only runtime errors, `console.warning` and, `console.error` are recorded on the Extensions Management page.

 [Content scripts][doc-cs] run inside a website, so to find these error we must inspect the web page the extension is trying to alter.